🚀 NEW FEATURE: Edit & Rewind - Discover a new, smarter way to edit long and complex tests

 What is End-to-End (E2E) Testing?

-end to end tests
+end to end testing

 Before you release your product into the market, it is extremely important to properly test whether it’s functioning as intended.
 To do that, software developers utilize a variety of testing techniques that verify the software’s integrity.
 To thoroughly check their software from start to finish, developers implement End-to-End testing, often simply called E2E testing – an elaborate technique that mimics end user experience.

-End-to-End testing is one of the most useful and informative techniques for software testing, providing valuable data about the inner workings of the program from the end-user perspective.
+End-to-End testing is one of the most useful and informative techniques for test automation, providing valuable data about the inner workings of the program from the end-user perspective.
 With E2E testing, developers can thoroughly verify the behaviour of their software.
 During the test, you will be trying to replicate key user behaviour scenarios when using your software.
 The actual list of things to do varies, depending on the type of software you’re testing – but in all cases, it is rather extensive.

 Similarly, in the case of a regular desktop application or mobile application, you would open the app just like a user would, checking out every bit of functionality that is intended for the users to work with.
 Keep in mind that during E2E testing you won’t need to check developer-specific aspects of the software, only the end-user perspective if it is important to you.